Martin Kollár: Career

 In order to participate in the project This Place, launched by Frédéric Brenner, Kollár was expected to spend six months photographing in Israel.
 He based himself in Tel Aviv, and visited many sites made available thanks to much preparation and persuasion by his assistant, Talia Rosin.
 He concentrated on Israel's future rather than its past or even present, and thus on sites of preparation or prevention. security- and surveillance-related sites and activities in Israel.
 The book has no captions, and the photographs go unexplained.
 "Every image in this Slovakian photographer's depiction of Israel is a photograph of unintelligible secrets," commented Alec Soth.
 "At the end of [Field Trip] I'm more confused than I was at the beginning, making the book a wonderful example of photography's inability to be able to explain very much at all", wrote Mark Power.
-A New York Times review of an exhibition of This Place praised Kollar's "color pictures that hop from subject to subject but are on edge or surreal", saying that there was no need for captions as the images "engross and unsettle on their own".
+A New York Times review of an exhibition of This Place praised Kollár's "color pictures that hop from subject to subject but are on edge or surreal", saying that there was no need for captions as the images "engross and unsettle on their own".
 It was named one of LensCulture's favorite books of 2013.

 For the 15th in its series of European Eyes on Japan: Japan Today, in which photographers cover Japan prefecture by prefecture, the EU–Japan Fest Japan Committee invited Kollár and Olivier Metzger to photograph Chiba.
 Kollár stayed in Japan for a month in spring 2013.
 The resulting work was exhibited in Arles as part of Marseille-Provence 2013 and published in book form.

 Sean O'Hagan writes that "It is [a] state of impermanence that Martin Kollar sets out to explore in his latest book, Provisional Arrangement, which attempts to map out a psychogeography of uncertainty and stasis.
 Brad Feuerhelm calls the book, with its "cinematically constructed images", "a work of soft genius".